tyliang/Tengyuan.Liang/content/home/awards.md

 To remove this section, either delete `content/home/teaching.md` or edit the frontmatter of the file to deactivate the widget by setting `active = false`. -->

+- NSF CAREER Award, 2021-2026

 - George C. Tiao Faculty Fellowship, 2017-now
     *for research in computational and data science*

 - J. Parker Memorial Bursk Award, 2016
     *for excellence in research*

 - US Junior Oberwolfach Fellow, 2015

 - Winkelman Fellowship, 2014-2017
     *the highest honorific fellowship awarded by the Wharton School*